jclgoodwin/bustimes.org/README.md

     apt-get install postgis
     apt-get install nginx uwsgi uwsgi-plugin-python

-In an emergency, it's possible to run this on Heroku, but that's relatively expensive.
+In an emergency, it's possible to run this on Heroku, but that's relatively expensive, and things like the data import script (see below) expect a persistent file system.

 ## Importing data